 Prolific on social media, Clayton is one of the most influential voices on golf course architecture.
 His understanding of the matter came from playing the world's most excellent courses, in particular, those of Alister MacKenzie.

 As Australia's most highly acclaimed architects, he is one-third of Clayton, DeVries & Pont.
 However, the sum of the parts is greater than the individual.
-Both DeVries and Clayton count MacKenzie as an inspiration and the design ethos of Frank Pont is inline with Clayton's.
+Both DeVries and Clayton count MacKenzie as an inspiration and the design ethos of Frank Pont is in line with Clayton's.
 Golf Architect Mike Clayton has also worked in partnership with Tom Doak.
-You can visit his personal website by clicking here.
+You can also visit Mr. Clayton's personal website for more information.